throwaway-for-loveholidays/loveholidays/README.md

     - Exception handling (esp. for model training failures)
     - Model versioning and monitoring
     - Scalability
-Please let me know there are certain topics you would like to discuss or see more evidence of.
+Please let me know if there are certain topics you would like to discuss or see more evidence of.

 # Model pipeline order
 pull_data<br />